It was the kind of day ski bums live for… 11 inches of new snow, 18 degrees, calm winds. And the sky was clearing.

 There would be no “groomers” that morning.

-A lot of people struggle in unpacked snow.
+These are the days that ski industry marketing revolves around.
+However, a lot of people struggle in unpacked snow.
 So once the hounds had tracked up the runs and moved on, into the trees, the masses were left to flail around in cut-up powder on top of an icy base.

 There were a lot of yard sales that day — tumbling falls where skis, poles and goggles were strewn all over the run.
 One guy I know broke a rib.
 Some snowboarders had broken wrists.
 And there were plenty of knee injuries.

 Always are.
 Any ski patrolman will tell you it’s knees and wrists.